edinburgh-napier/SET09102/notes/unit5_testing/unit_tests.md

 ([Wikipedia](https://en.wikipedia.org/wiki/Test_fixture))

-A mock object is something that is created purely for the puroses of the test to simulate the existence of a real software object.
+A mock object is something that is created purely for the purposes of the test to simulate the existence of a real software object.
 For example, if the software under test was a bus tracker application it would receive its data from the bus company's API.
 Certain functions would only be triggered for certain combinations of API data.
 To avoid the need to wait for